Want to learn the Best Bubble Tea Recipes?

 Bubble tea recipes generally consist of 5 main parts: Base, Powder or Milk, Flavoring, Sweetness, and Tapioca Pearls (Boba).

 Bubble Tea Base

 Your base is going to be hot tea or hot water.
 Tea is the most popular base and green tea and black tea are the most popular teas to use.
 You can also experiment with earl grey tea or you can just use hot water if you are mixing with a flavored powder.
 Make sure that your base is hot though, otherwise when you shake it with your powder it won’t dissolve completely.

 Bubble Tea with Powder or Milk

-Using a 3 in 1 bubble tea powder (like taro bubble tea powder) is a popular option and this can be mixed with tea or hot water for the base.
+Using a 3-in-1 bubble tea powder (like taro bubble tea powder) is a popular option.
+You can mix it with tea or hot water for the base.
 You can also make regular milk tea using fresh milk or non-dairy creamer.

 Most bubble tea is sweetened using liquid fructose and fructose can be added by hand or by using a fructose dispenser.
 The amount of fructose you use will depend on personal preference and also on what ingredients are in the bubble tea already.
 Most bubble tea powder is 3 in 1 so it will already have sugar in it and will most likely not need any additional sweetener.

 Tapioca pearls are going to be one of your most important ingredients.
-If you don’t cook them long enough then they will be too hard and if you over cook them they will become mushy so it ‘s important to follow the directions closely, click here to find out how to cook tapioca pearls.
-Tapioca Pearls or Boba are usually sweetened with fructose or brown sugar and should only be stored for 4 hours (never leave cooked tapioca in the fridge over night).
+If you don’t cook them long enough then they will be too hard and if you over-cook them they will become mushy so it’s important to follow the directions closely, click here to find out how to cook tapioca pearls. tapioca pearls or boba are usually sweetened with fructose or brown sugar and can only survive 4 hours (never leave cooked tapioca in the fridge overnight).